Ovčara camp: Prison camp

 Ovčara is located 5 kilometers southeast of the city of Vukovar.
 It is a desolate stretch of land where the Vukovar agricultural conglomerate built cattle-raising facilities after World War II.
 These facilities are storage hangars, which are fenced and can be easily guarded.
 The hangars are made of brick and have a big sliding front door, which includes a small door.

 The Serbian forces turned Ovčara into a prison camp in early October 1991.
-Aside from the massacre, 3,000 to 4,000 men prisoners were temporarily held in the camp before being transported to the prison in Sremska Mitrovica or to the local army barracks, which was the transit point for the Serbian detention camps Stajićevo, Begejci and others.
-Some of the Serb forces were led by Željko Ražnatović "Arkan" who directed much of the pillaging and murder that occurred in Vukovar during and after the siege.
+Aside from the massacre, 3,000 to 4,000 men prisoners were temporarily held in the camp before being transported to the prison in Sremska Mitrovica or to the local army barracks, which was the transit point for the Serbian detention camps of Stajićevo, Begejci and others.
+Some of the Serb forces were led by Željko Ražnatović — also known as "Arkan" — who directed much of the pillaging and murder that occurred in Vukovar during and after the siege.

 At the end of the battle of Vukovar and in the prelude to the Vukovar hospital massacre, numerous men were brought to Ovčara, including wounded patients, hospital staff and some of their family members, former defenders of Vukovar, Croatian political activists, journalists and other civilians.
 One member of the group standing trial in Belgrade for the executions testified that "among the prisoners, there were quite a number of civilians and wounded persons with bandaged wounds and casts", including a pregnant woman.
 Several witnesses at the trial, former JNA soldiers, also confirmed there were civilians present at Ovčara.

-The archive of the City Government of Vukovar has some testimonies of Ovčara prisoners.
+The archive of the city government of Vukovar has some testimonies of Ovčara prisoners.
 When they came out of the buses, they had to run between two rows of Serbian soldiers and other forces, who beat them with rifle butts, clubs and other blunt weapons.
 The beatings continued in the hangars; at least two men died from those beatings.
 Ovčara was closed on December 25, 1991.
 Its total count was around 200 men killed and 64 missing prisoners.